daidensacha/Portfolio-Daiden-Sacha/README.md

   - One page site, simple and not overcooked with info.
   - Sticky navbar, there when it's needed.
-  - Icon links to Linkedin, Github, Codepen, and a Contact form.
+  - Icon links to Linkedin, Github, Codepen.
   - Modal contact form, easy to open, doesn't navigate away from the homepage.
   - About Me, Who am I, what's my strength or skillset, and what do I do/ offer?
 It should be a simple outline that someone can skim through to get a brief outline.
-  - Resume, display, and the possibility to download.
+  - Resume, to view, and the possibility to download a PDF copy.
-  - Skills block, simple block with a simple overview of my skills, using icons and progress bars.
+  - Skills block, with a simple overview of my skills, using icons and progress bars.
-  - Portfolio gallery, gallery showing examples of my work.
+  - Portfolio gallery, an image gallery showing examples of my work.
-  - Footer with the navbar and icon links.
+  - Footer with a navbar and icon links to Linkedin, Github, Codepen.

 - **Functional Requirements**
-  - **Sticky Navbar:** Navbar with links to page sections **About Me**, **Skills**, **Portfolio**, **Contact Form**, and icon links to **Github**, **Linkedin**, **Codepen**, and the **contact form**.
+  - **Sticky Navbar** Navbar with links to page sections **About Me**, **Skills**, **Portfolio**, **Contact Form**, and icon links to **Github**, **Linkedin**, **Codepen**, and the **contact form**.
 Disappears when scrolling down page, appears when scrolling up.
   - **Offcanvas Navigation** Off-canvas menu becomes visible for small screens.
-  - **Smooth Navigation Scrolling** Utilising the "ToTop" feature for smooth scrolling when navigating to different sections.
+  - **Smooth Navigation Scrolling** Utilising the "ToTop" feature for smooth scrolling when navigating to different page sections.
   - **About Me** A section introducing myself, with a link to download my CV for more complete information.
   - **CV Download** User clicks on the link/ button to download my CV.
 It opens a readable version online and offers the opportunity to download a PDF.
   - **Skill block with progress bars** Skill block displaying individual skills with a progress bar that I can adjust to reflect my skill proficiency as it improves.
-  - **Portfolio Gallery** A portfolio gallery, with a display image opening website image sets to view a sample of my work.
-An overlay appears on hover with the listed skills used to complete the site.
+  - **Portfolio Gallery** A portfolio gallery, displaying images of websites.
+Each image opens a gallery of related images to view different aspects of the work.
+An overlay appears on hover of each image with the listed skills used to complete the site.
-  - **Contact Form:** Easily accessible from any point on the webpage, link in navbar or the contact icon opens a modal contact form.
+  - **Contact Form:** Easily accessible from any point on the webpage, the link in navbar or the contact icon opens a modal contact form.

 - **Content Requirements**
   - **Single Page site** - Containing blocks of information in sequential order of importance.
   - **Header - Landing Page** - Full-screen image with my name, profession, navbar links, and development icons **Adobe Design**, **Frontend Development**, **Backend Development**.
   - **About Me Section** - The info is to be simple and to the point, who I am, what I do, and what I offer.
 An introduction that is an easy read for someone interested in a glance at info about me.
 Link to be able to download and or print a CV.
   - **CV download** - An up to date CV to be made available from download in PDF format.
-  - **Skill Block** A section with skill icons and progress bars split into sections for **Adobe Design*, **Frontend**, and **Backend**.
+  - **Skill Block** A section with skill icons and progress bars split into sections for **Adobe Design**, **Frontend**, and **Backend**.
   - **Portfolio Gallery** Screenshots of websites, there different pages and features in an easily accessible gallery format to display samples of my work.
 Short description of the site and work undertaken to complete the site.

 **NOTE - Choice of the framework:**